 Compile’s founders’ supposition about the best possible job satisfaction was put to a real test.
 The results of a staff survey at the end of 2020 were particularly exciting for the founders, as the company’s revenue had grown by 50% during a period marked by uncertainty due to the global pandemic and a sudden change in working practices.
 However, the concern was unnecessary as the company received top marks from its employees.

 Rigid corporate culture, overbearing management, inflexibility in job selection, lack of work motivation.

 When Compile’s founders Juha Heikkinen and Mika Perttilä came up with the idea of founding their own consulting company five years ago, their focus was on an extremely important matter: satisfied employees.
 In their previous jobs, both had witnessed what happens when employee satisfaction is not prioritised.

-Job satisfaction was put to the real test during the pandemic
+Job satisfaction was put to a real test during the pandemic

-Compile reached a top score of 70 and received a Future Workplace certificate from the testing company Signi, which is earned when the corporate culture of the own workplace is managed with exceptionally good employee understanding.
+Compile received a top score of 70 and received a Future Workplacecertificate from the testing company Signi.
+It is earned when the corporate culture of the employees’ own workplace is managed with exceptionally good employee understanding.